dylancunliffe/dylancunliffe.github.io/_posts/2025-12-01-telemetry-pcb.md

 ---

 ### **Overview**
-I designed and engineered a robust, mixed-signal telemetry node intended for automotive diagnostics.
+In an effort to learn PCB design in Altium, I gave myself the challenge of fully designing a board in a weekend.
+So I designed a mixed-signal telemetry node intended for automotive diagnostics.
 The system aggregates real-time data from GNSS/GPS, digital and analog thermal sensors, and Hall-effect speed sensors, transmitting packetized data to a central vehicle controller via the **CAN Bus**.

 ![3d render of PCB](/assets/img/Screenshot 2025-12-05 184139.png)
 *Figure 1: 3D Render of the Telemetry Unit designed in Altium Designer.*